 In personal care products, zinc oxide is often used in sunscreen, anti-dandruff shampoo, and deodorant.

-Zinc Oxide is a natural mineral that has been used for centuries in deodorant products.1 When we sweat, our natural skin bacteria multiply by feeding off the materials in sweat.
-The naturally occurring bacteria, interact with components in sweat to create new molecules that are responsible for the unpleasant odours that people sometimes experience.
-Zinc Oxide works effectively to help reduce odour causing bacteria by minimizing the growth of new bacteria.
-The effectiveness of Zinc Oxide has thoroughly been investigated and validated by many researchers.
-Our specially designed formula with Zinc Oxide delivers 48 hour odour protection.2345
+Zinc Oxide (ZnO) is a natural mineral that has been used for centuries in deodorant products.1 When we sweat, our natural skin bacteria multiply by feeding off the materials in sweat.
+The natural bacteria, and the new ones that appear, interact with components in sweat to create new molecules that are responsible for the unpleasant odors that people sometimes experience.
+ZnO works effectively to help reduce odor causing bacteria by minimizing the growth of new bacteria.
+The effectiveness of ZnO has thoroughly been investigated and validated by many researchers.
+Our specially designed formula with ZnO delivers 48 hour odor protection.2345

-Zinc metal is heated to a molten state and then superheated to create a pure zinc vapour which leaves other impurities behind.
-The zinc vapour is directed into a special reactor where it readily reacts with oxygen in the air in a combustion reaction to form the zinc oxide powder.
-The powder is collected and screened for size and removal of any impurities.
+Zinc metal is heated to a molten state and then superheated to create a pure zinc vapor which leaves other impurities behind.
+The zinc vapor is directed into a special reactor where it readily reacts with oxygen in the air in a combustion reaction to form the zinc oxide powder.
+The powder is collected and screened for size and removal of any additional impurities.

-In deodorants there are other ingredients that can help reduce odour-causing bacteria, such as sodium bicarbonate and hops.
+In deodorants there are other ingredients that can help reduce odor-causing bacteria , such as sodium bicarbonate and hops.
 We use hops for this purpose in some of our long lasting deodorants.
 Additionally there are synthetic options, such as triclosan, but these would not meet our stewardship model.

 Tom’s of Maine recognizes that no two people are alike, and even with naturally derived ingredients, some individuals may develop an allergic reaction that is unique to them.
 As with any product, be sure to discontinue use if you experience discomfort or other indications that the product may not be appropriate for your individual body chemistry.